Nick Williams

 Treasurer

-Phil was introduced to swing dancing in 2008 and has been a part of the scene ever since.
 He has traveled extensively to take part in exchanges as far as Seattle, Mexico City, Atlanta, Bogotá and to others exotic locations such as Nebraska.
 He even has taken 3rd place in competitions at least once!
 Phil has taught classes in Lindy Hop—including at the Fed—and enjoys spreading the joy that is swing dancing.
 He is interested in joining the board to continue to have a positive impact on the Austin dance scene.
 He wants to focus on building an inclusive and welcoming community, especially to beginners.
 When Phil isn’t dancing he us usually thinking about philosophy and wondering if dogs remember their dreams or if he used the em dash properly in this essay.

 Lon Nix